 McVicker is a duo that plays acoustically or to backing tracks, playing covers that you would expect to hear at a party or wedding.
 Music ranges from 1950s through to current releases and tends to be rock/ pop.
-The band can also expand to become be a five piece.
 When we play to backing tracks they are very high quality and we pay great attention to detail to ensure that the sound is much fuller than traditionally associated with a duo.

 We have played numerous pubs, clubs, weddings, Christmas parties and birthday celebrations and have so far got all of our work through referrals.
 We have been repeatedly booked by some large corporate organisations for various events including Towers Watson, Capita and Axa.
 As you can see all financial services companies booked by referral.
 We use a 1,200 Watt PA system which is large enough for most venues and we also provide our own lighting rig.
 All our equipment is PAT tested and we carry our own liability insurance.

 Excellent, had everybody up.
 Peter and Dan are two great guys, easy to get along with.
 People danced all night, highly recommended.

 Michael Morton• Sept.
 5, 2017

 The guys were brilliant.
 They turned up in good time to get set-up, solving an electrical supply problem along the way.
 They played 2 sets of about an hour each at a sensible sound level, playing popular numbers which were well received by the party guests who wanted to dance or just listen.
 Peter and Dan were very pleasant and easy to work with and did exactly what was required, communicating with the audience and playing & singing to a high standard.
 I know at least one guest asked for their details and I would not hesitate to hire them again.

 "What a fantastic group, made our night.
 Peter & Dan are two great guys, singers and musicians, brilliant communication asked what music we wanted couldn’t be more helpful, honestly can’t say enough how great they are.
 Would definitely book again